 - firn anchors

-- Insurances (emergency, evacuation, medical are required, travel cancelation is recommended).
+Insurances (emergency, evacuation, and medical are required, travel cancelation is recommended).

 Planed itinerary of the Peak Lenin expedition